carpentries/lesson-development-training/episodes/episodes.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-At the end of the previous section, you defined the learning objectives for your lesson as a whole.
+At the end of the previous section, you defined the learning objectives for your lesson as a whole, and came up with a narrative or example datasets that you will use to helps you tell you story.

 Rather than write the lesson as a single, long document, we recommend that you break it up into chunks